anuseed/Week-8-Assignment/README.md

 - stretch add categories to destination left this one
   -- still need to sort post by asc and desc --- finding this a bit tricky as only know how to do so in the client
+  - add a link to got back to destinations or add destination when user submits comment